Skip to content

 POC in hours · working proof in a week · production in weeks

-Not a dev army — a fractional CTO whose swarm ships the proof.
+Not a dev army — one operator whose swarm ships the proof.

 typescript · bun · next.js · supabase · fly.io · mcp · turborepo · playwright · infisical · cloudflare · tailwind v4 · postgres · docker · zod ·